GPUEngineering/GPUtils/README.md

 auto z = DTensor<double>::parseFromFile("path/to/my.dtensor")
 ```

 If necessary, you can provide a second argument to `parseFromFile` to specify the order in which the data are stored (the `StorageMode`).

+Soon we will release a Python API for reading and serialising (numpy) arrays to `.bt` files.

 ## 2. Cholesky factorisation and system solution